Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Background

 To overcome these limitations, Schär et al. \cite{schar2025surrogate} recently proposed treating the NARX model from a continuous functional perspective, referred to as $\mathcal{F}$-NARX.
 The $\mathcal{F}$-NARX model represents the response at a given time instant $y(t^*)$ as a function of the response in the previous time window $y(\tau_1-T),\tau_1\in[t^*,t^*+T-\delta t]$, the excitation over a time window including both previous and current values $\bm{u}(\tau_2-T),\tau_2\in[t^*,t^*+T]$, and the parameters $\bm{\varTheta}$.
 Following this, the $\mathcal{F}$-NARX model can be expressed as:

 In practice, $\bm{u}(\tau_2-T)$ and $y(\tau_1-T)$ are discretized into low-dimensional feature vectors obtained via feature-extraction methods such as principal component analysis (PCA).
 These features represent the dynamics more efficiently and help mitigate the sensitivity of NARX to time discretization.
 Although $\mathcal{F}$-NARX has demonstrated advantages in both accuracy and robustness over the classical NARX model, its prediction efficiency remains limited because it relies on a one-step-ahead prediction strategy.
 As a result, the computational cost can become relatively large when long-term predictions or many surrogate-model runs are required.
+Moreover, an efficient scheme for probabilistic prediction remains unavailable.